timeflux/hackathon/exercises/Exercise 2 - Playing with waves .md

 2. If you increase (too much) the rate of your graph, you'll notice some 'congestion' warnings in the console, it means that your nodes are still working when the scheduler updates.
-    In you drecrease (too much) the rate of your graph, you'll notice that the time gets late, and that signals kind of stutter.
+    In you decrease (too much) the rate of your graph, you'll notice that the time gets late, and that signals kind of stutter.